OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 * Typical scenarios and templates for Disclosure submissions.
 * Mapping of the regulatory requirements and future Disclosure elements.
 * Standardizing Privacy Disclosure and PII data-collection practices.
+* Enchancing Label accessibility with ARIA W3C Recommendation and other approaches